btf7/6502-Emulator/README.md

 ## TODO

-- Render at native framerate (vsync) instead of at 10ms intervals
 - Instead of having delay output, measure cycle counts and run at a set speed to more accurately model the processor
 - Add debug GUI - pause button, assembly view, registers & flags viewer etc.
 - Test illegal opcodes